 New York, NY

-At the center of the space, an altar-like structure composed of four black paint and polished steel columns, command the viewer’s energy.
-Along with the stair-cased perimeter, these elements create a feeling of ascension.
-Live succulents within the stepped perimeter provide a symbolic form of fuel supplying life to the space.
-Purple and blue lighting create an ethereal mood, while reflective stripes distort the viewer’s perspective.
-The combined effect brings the viewer farther from a fixed reality, into the fantasy and spectacle of optical illusion.
+At the center of the space, an altar-like structure of four black-painted polished-steel columns conducts the energy of the audience.
+The structure’s aura of ascension is reinforced in a stair-cased perimeter, from within whose windowed steps succulents infuse the space with life, acting as a symbolic form of fuel.
+Purple and blue lighting creates an ethereal mood, while reflective stripes create perspectival distortion.
+The combined effect works to unmoor the audience from a fixed reality by immersing them in the fantasy and spectacle of optical illusion.